Back to Rankings

 Kristina Edwards

-Thanks, Regina.
-Good morning, everyone.
-Welcome to United's first quarter 2026 earnings conference call.
+Thank you, Regina.
+Good morning, everyone, and welcome to United's second quarter 2026 earnings conference call.
 Yesterday, we issued our earnings release, which is available on our website at ir.united.com.
-Information in yesterday's release and the remarks made during this conference call may contain forward-looking statements, which represent the company's current expectations and are based upon information currently available to the company.
+Information in yesterday's release and the remarks made during this conference call may contain forward-looking statements which represent the company's current expectations and are based upon information currently available to the company.
 A number of factors could cause actual results to differ materially from our current expectations.
 Please refer to our earnings release, Form 10-K and 10-Q and other reports filed with the SEC by United Airlines Holdings and United Airlines for a more thorough description of these factors.
-Unless otherwise noted, we will be discussing our financial metrics on a non-GAAP basis on this call, and historical operational metrics will exclude pandemic years.

 Kristina Edwards